CarlosE79/android_device_htc_a17uhl/Readme.md

-LineageOS device tree for the Huawei Ascend Mate 2
+LineageOS device tree for the HTC Desire 650
-Model(s) supported: mt2l03
+Model(s) supported: htc_a17uhl

 Copyright (C) 2017 The LineageOS Project
 Copyright (C) 2015 The CyanogenMod Project